tville/neopixelSWD/README.md

 # neopixelSWD
-Software driver for controlling NeoPixels in ChibiOS.
+Software (bit-banging) driver for controlling NeoPixels in ChibiOS.
 Tested on STM32F407.
+Uses chSysLock while writing to the neopixels.

 Used in a university project with a miniature car, where we had one 8 pixel strip in the front and another in the rear, with each pixel corresponding to a light such as brake light etc.